magnetophon/DEL2/README.md

 The **center** slider allows you to change that to another note.
 **panning amount** controls how much each note is panned.

-Not just the delay and the filter, but also the panner is fully stereo.
-Instead of turning down the level for one channel a lot, when you want tox pan to the other side, these panners ad a tiny bit more delay to one side, and they make that side slightly duller and quieter.
-The overall effect is that the sound seems to be coming from the opposite side.
+##### Faux HRTF panning
+Normal panners operate on the level of each input.
+Let's say we want to pan left.
+A regular stereo panner would either turn down the right channel, or mix some of the right input into the left output.
+When you hard-pan, the first method will turn off the right input, and the second method will have a mono mix of both channels in the left output.

+The panners in DEL2 work differently.
+When you pan left, they do three things:
+- Add a bit more delay to the right input.
+This is called the [Haas Effect](https://www.izotope.com/en/learn/what-is-the-haas-effect.html).
+- Make the right side slightly duller
+- Make it a bit quieter.
+Together they emulate a [HRTF](https://en.wikipedia.org/wiki/Head-related_transfer_function)".

-The signal retains it's stereo-width:  sounds that where coming from the opposite side of where you panned, will still mostly come from there.
+The upside is that the signal retains it's stereo-width and sounds that where hard-panned in the input don't get lost.
+The downside is that you get comb filtering when you listen in mono.
+Since this panner is only on the delay and not on any of the main channels of your mix, the stereo width you get is more than worth it.

 ### Triggers
 To set which note controls the trigger, just click the button and play a note.